miguelbalparda/simple-magento-vagrant/README.md

 **Known issues**

-If you see the Create configuration file screen when accesint 127.0.0.1/index.php restart apache and it should go away.
+If you see the Create configuration file screen when accesing http://127.0.0.1:8080/index.php restart apache and it should go away.